How to Clean a Dishwasher Filter (Step-by-Step Guide)

 | 1-2 loads per week | Every 2-3 months |

 Set a phone reminder for the first of each month.
-Filter cleaning is one of those tasks that is easy to forget until gritty dishes remind you the hard way.
+Filter cleaning is one of those tasks that’s easy to forget until gritty dishes remind you the hard way.

 - Gritty or sandy residue on dishes after a cycle